datapastry/datapastry.github.io/_posts/2019-08-05-how-to-hire-a-data-scientist.md

-*   You’ll need to distill the main elements of the job into a test that is short enough to be doable within a short time frame.
+*   You’ll need to distill the main elements of the job into a test that is concise enough to be doable within a short time frame.

     We’d suggest focusing on testing things that *can’t* be learnt quickly on the job.

 *   You should devise an objective scoring rubric to grade each candidate.

 *   You should standardise your test to ensure every candidate is treated in the exact same way.
 Ideally you should calibrate your scoring using data scientists you’ve worked with before.

     As a bare minimum, at least one person should successfully complete the test before you give it to a candidate.